 The FEP must determine RCA eligibility within 7 working days after his or her first meeting with the RCA applicant using all financial and nonfinancial eligibility criteria.
-(See 18.2.4 and 18.2.5) In extenuating circumstances, when the individual needs additional time to gather verification, the eligibility process can be extended up to 30 days from the date the agency receives a signed paper registration form.
+(See 18.2.4 and 18.2.5) In extenuating circumstances, when the individual needs additional time to gather verification, the eligibility process can be extended up to 30 days from the date the agency receives a signed Wisconsin Works (W-2) and Related Programs Registration (14880).
 (See 4.1.3)

 The RS or FEP can assign up-front job search activities as part of the nonfinancial eligibility criteria.
-(See 2.9.2)
+(See $\underline{2.9.2}$)